anodyne/docs/guides/ranks.md

 ## Adding a rank set

 All fresh Nova installations (except for the *Blank Installer*), come with only one rank set.
-New rank sets are available at Anodyne Xtras or [Kuro-RPG](http://kuro-rpg.net/).
+New rank sets are available at the [Nova Add-ons Exchange](https://anodyne-productions.com/addons) or [Kuro-RPG](https://kuro-rpg.net/).

 Once you have downloaded (or created) your new rank set, you will need to access your Site via FTP software, or your webhost's cPanel (or equivalent) software.
 Please refer to the instructions you received from your webhost when first creating your account with them.